 You shouldn’t hesitate to try free over-the-air television.
 That’s true even if you live in a smaller city, town or rural area with only a few TV broadcast towers nearby.

-Even with the transition to NextGen TV underway, TV stations are expected to carry a simulcast in digital for the next five years once they switch.
+Even with the transition to NextGen TV underway, TV stations are expected to carry a simulcast in digital for the next several years once they switch.

 TV signals diminish very fast, but travel at the speed of light in a line-of-sight direction.
 In other words, over-the-air signals do not travel along the curve of the Earth and keep going.